s3rious/graphql-requester/README.md

 # graphql-requester

-Axios-based library used to request data from grapql (now with middlewares!)
+Axios-based library used to request data from graphql (now with middlewares!)

 # Usage